One of the apparent trends in religion is believing without belonging.

 - And way back in high school student council I remember attending a workshop that discussed turning joiners into members, making the point that just because someone joined a committee or organization, doesn't automatically mean they will become an active member.

 Similarly, it would be instructive for any organization (nonprofit or otherwise) to spend some time discussing its true believers.
-These individuals represent a reservoir of trust, interest, and passion that most of us probably are not leveraging to its full potential.
-It strikes me that the true believers are probably a part of the emerging trend of engaging customers (members) in the cocreation of new products and services.
+These individuals represent a reservoir of trust, interest, and passion that most of us probably do not leverage to its full potential.
+It strikes me that the true believers are probably a part of the emerging trend of engaging customers (members) in the co-creation of new products and services.

 And finally, any strategic thinking in this area would be remiss if it did not focus on the converse: belongers who aren't believers.
 Who among your ranks has joined, but is not truly engaged by, or committed to, the mission, vision, and products and services you offer?